doctrine/DoctrineModule/docs/paginator.md

 $paginator->setCurrentPageNumber(1)
           ->setItemCountPerPage(5);

-// Pass it to the view, and use it like a "standard" Zend paginator
+// Pass it to the view, and use it like a "standard" Laminas paginator
 ```

 If you want to further filter the results, you can optionally pass an existing Criteria object: